Reptilia: Definition, Classification, Characteristics, Examples, Facts

 Herbivorous reptiles have longer digestive tracts to break down the fibrous plant material, while carnivores have strong stomach acids and enzymes for meat digestion.
 Hence, these adaptations help them in tasting the available ecological niche efficiently.

-Table: Groups Of Reptiles
+Groups of Reptiles

 Group